FuhgJan/intervalAndFuzzyPINN/README.md

 $ python -m pip install . --user

 ```
-The provided example can then be run with
+The time-dependent PDE example can then be run with

 ```
-$ python3 run_hole_problem.py
+$ python3 interval_PDE.py
 ```

 Outputs will be written to mixedDEM/outputs/vtk_files/ and can be opened with paraview.